jjauzion/ws-worker/README.md

 - Docker-compose installed
 - go installed
 - makefile support
-- clone the project repositories to your machine

 ## Start the backend
 Here we will run the entire project on your local machine from scratch, including the database.